swizzin/swizzin/.github/pull_request_template.md

 ### Architectures
 <!--
 Please use these emojis here to fill the table below.
-It will nicely auto-format with spacing, don't worry Leave empty wherever you do not know / have not tested ✅ = Works successfully
+It will nicely auto-format with spacing, don't worry.
+Leave empty wherever you do not know / have not tested
+✅ = Works successfully
-❎ = Does not work but is handled gracefully
+❎ = Does not work BUT is handled gracefully
 🛠 = Still WIP
 ❌ = Broken / not working
 -->